-The Audemars Piguet Chronograph is a wrist watch which rewinds automatically.
+The Audemars Piguet Chronograph is a wristwatch which rewinds automatically.
 The movements of the wearer's wrist generate the energy required for it to function.

-The kinetic energy is supplied by an oscillating weight with 18-carat gold segment and is transmitted to the mainspring via a wheel train.
+The kinetic energy is supplied by an 18-carat gold oscillating weight and is transmitted to the mainspring via a wheel train.
 As it gradually winds around the barrel-arbor, the spring accumulates energy that is then transmitted to the watch movement at a steady rate.